riyazs007/Practice2/README.md

 # Practice2
-it is a practice for how to clone
+# it is a practice for how to clone
+# clone is easy when comparing to others